cme212/course/notes/lecture-09/remove.md

 Again we can elide some implied requirements, such as that uid and `g_->nodes[uid_].idx_` are in range for their respective arrays, since if the node's index is out-of-range or `i2u_` and `uid_` don't match, this signifies the node has been deleted.
 This is very cool: we can add a complexity _O_(1) function `valid()` to the class `Node` that verifies a node is valid, and then use that function in assertions!
+Since the function is _O_(1), we can use it almost anywhere without breaking requirements imposed on the work of our algorithms.

 ```c++
 class Node